 "As a Barcelona club member and a citizen of Catalunya, I ask for Laporta's resignation of the Barca presidency.
 You have the right to dedicate yourself to politics and personally, I wish you success in your endeavors.
-But it strikes me as a very grave offence that with 100 days left until the club elections that you should mix your candidacy for the Catalunyan government with your representation of Barca."
+But it strikes me as a very grave offense that with 100 days left until the club elections that you should mix your candidacy for the Catalunyan government with your representation of Barca."

 The Barcelona press has reported Guixa as issuing a statement comparable to 'Basta Ya!'
-[Enough Already!], a reference to a Spanish grassroots organisation formed in the 1990s that united individuals of various political positions in protest against Basque separatist group ETA’s terrorism and against the proposal for a new Statute of Autonomy of the Basque country.
+[Enough Already!], a reference to a Spanish grassroots organization formed in the 1990s that united individuals of various political positions in protest against Basque separatist group ETA’s terrorism and against the proposal for a new Statute of Autonomy of the Basque country.